 Are shared equity and shared appreciation mortgages the same?

-No. With a shared appreciation mortgage, or SAM, a borrower receives a below-market interest rate in return for the lender receiving a share, usually 30 to 50 percent, in the future appreciation of the property upon its sale.
+No. With a shared appreciation mortgage, or SAM, a borrower receives a below-market interest rate on the home he or she is borrowing in return for the lender receiving a share, usually 30 to 50 percent, in the future appreciation of the property upon its sale.

-Introduced in the early 1980’s, when interest rates were high enough to make qualifying for a mortgage a real challenge, the SAM has never really caught on.
-Adjustable rate mortgages (ARMs) proved more attractive.
+Introduced in the early 1980’s, when interest rates were high enough to make qualifying for a home mortgage a real challenge, the SAM has never really caught on.
+Adjustable rate mortgages (ARMs) proved more attractive for buying a home.

 Can I split my mortgage in two and pay biweekly?